ceu-lang/ceu/docs/manual/v0.20/docs/statements/abstractions.md

 reactions.

-A *prototype declaration* specifies the interface parameters of the abstraction which code invocations must satisfy.
+A *prototype declaration* specifies the interface parameters of the abstraction which invocations must satisfy.
-A *full declaration* (a.k.a. *definition*) also specifies an implementation with a block of code.
+A *full declaration* (aka *definition*) also specifies an implementation with a block of code.
 An *invocation* specifies the name of the code abstraction and arguments matching its declaration.

 To support recursive abstractions, a code invocation can appear before the implementation is known, but after the prototype declaration.
-In this case, the declaration must use the modifier `recursive`.
+In this case, the declaration must use the modifier `/recursive`.

 Examples: